xyproto/cdetect/README.md

 ### Changelog

+#### 0.5.3 to 0.5.4

+* Add support for executables built with GCC 8 for 32-bit PowerPC.

 #### 0.5.2 to 0.5.3

 * Add detection of compiler name and version from executables built with `ghc` (Haskell).